 alarms, tapping the Mute button three times engages Truelock, storing those data.
 Next time the signal is encountered, it won't alert.
 Feature importance level: Very high.

-AutoLearn performs this function automatically.
-It uses TrueLock and if a signal is encountered three times under identical circumstances it is
+AutoLearn locks out nuisance signals automatically.
+It uses TrueLock and if a signal is encountered three times under identical circumstances, it's

 assumed to be caused by a roadside source, probably an automatic door opener.
-In response the detector automatically locks-out the signal and
+The detector automatically locks-out the signal and

 won't alert when next passing it.
-This value-added feature merely automates the nuisance signal-lockout function but it's very nice to have.
+This value-added feature automates the nuisance signal-lockout function and is very nice to have.
 Feature importance level: Moderate.

 TrueLock is what gives the Escort Passport 9500ix (and its relatives, the Escort Passport 9500ci, 9500i; plus the Beltronics Pro 500 and BEL STiR Plus remote model) such a commanding

 technological edge against competing models.
 In separate tests I've analyzed the TrueLock feature over extended freeway routes and on urban loops.
 My tests of the Escort Passport 9500ix, Escort